OfficeDev/office-js-docs-pr/docs/outlook/authentication.md

 > [!NOTE]
 > The Single Sign-on API is currently supported for Word, Excel, Outlook, and PowerPoint.
 For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](/javascript/api/requirement-sets/common/identity-api-requirement-sets).
-> If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Microsoft 365 tenancy.
-For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).
+> If you're working with an Outlook add-in, be sure to enable Modern Authentication for the Microsoft 365 tenancy.
+For information about how to do this, see [Enable or disable modern authentication for Outlook in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online).

 Consider using SSO access tokens if your add-in: